 Current Research Activities:

 ER homeostasis: The ER is a diverse organelle with multiple specialized functions including the folding and maturation of secretory and membrane proteins.
 Disruption of ER homeostasis has been implicated in the pathogenesis of many human diseases indlucing diabetes, neurodegeneration and aging.
-One of the fundamental questions in the ER stress-metabolism field is what is the function of UPR under physiological and pathological settings.
+One of the fundamental questions in the ER field is what is the function of UPR and ERAD under physiological and pathological settings.
 In the first paper from the lab, we showed that XBP1s-mediated signaling pathways is critical for adipocyte differentiation.
 We recently developed a method to quantitate levels of ER stress in tissues under physiological and pathophysiological conditions.
 We now can quantitate the amount of ER stress based on the ratio of phosphorylated to total IRE1a protein levels.
 This study is significant as it has solved a huge challenge in the field.
 We are addressing many outstanding questions in vivo using this tools.
 Moreover, using proteomic screening, we recently identified a novel cytosolic regulator of UPR sensor activation, nonmuscle myosin IIB, suggesting for the first time that coordination between the ER and cytosol is required for ER stress response.
 Finally, we are in the process of delineating the physiological role of ER-associated degradation in cell- and tissue-type specific manner.
 Representative publications: Sha et al. Cell Metabolism 2009 and 2010; Chen et al. Biochem J. 2010; Yang et al. PLoS ONE 2010; Xue, et al. J Biol Chem.
 2011; He et al. Dev.
 Cell.
 2012; Yang et al. J Biol Chem 2013; Sha et al. Diabetes 2013; Sun et al. PNAS.
 2014; Sha et al. Cell Metabolism 2014.

 Inflammation: One of the fundamental questions in the immunometabolism field is how inflammation is initiated and how inflammation affects metabolism and metabolic syndrome.
 We reported the role of immature myeloid cells and extracellular ATP in this process.
 We recently identified unique immune cell populations in adipose tissue that link HFD feeding to inflammation.
 We established a novel paradigm “HFD → NKT → inflammation → metabolic regulation” (shown in the box).
 We showed that upon acute and long-term HFD, natural killer T (NKT) cells are activated and promote macrophage polarization in adipose tissue and improve glucose homeostasis via the IL-4/STAT6 signaling axis.
 Importantly, our data reveal unexpectedly pronounced immunological events in adipose tissue within days following acute HFD feeding.
 Lastly, in reccent efforts, we are delineating the role of TLR signaling in vivo and reported a surprising finding that chronic Western diet intake causes lethal pulmonary damage in TLR2/4-deficient mice.
 This effect is likely mediated through the change in gut microbiota.
 Representative publications: Xia et al. J Biol Chem 2011; Sun et al. Diabetes 2012; Ji et al. J Biol Chem 2012a and 2012b; Ji and Sun et al. Cell Reports 2014.

-In summary, in the last 6 years, we have demonstrated our productivity and innovation with 30 publications.
-It is worth to mention that we started everything from scratch 6 year ago.
-What is especially exciting for me is the unique niche and tools that have been developed, the research directions we are now taking, and the dedication and motivation of the students/fellows.
+In summary, in the last 7 years at Cornell, we have demonstrated our productivity and innovation with over 35 publications.
+It is worth to mention that we started everything from scratch.
+What is especially exciting for me is the unique niche and tools that have been developed, the research directions we are now taking, and the dedication and motivation of the students/fellows in the laboratory.

 B.S., Fudan University, Shanghai, China (1993-1997)